 - Use a chain tool to push out a pin to “break” the chain.
 Incidentally, get a good chain tool.
 Life is too short to deal with a lousy chain tool.
 I like the Park CT-3.2 for a shop tool and the CT-5 for a tool you can also carry with you.

 - Lay the old chain down on the floor.

-- Thread your chain around the rear cassette and through the derailleur cage, being sure everything is riding on the tensioning cogs properly (reference the photo or a bike with a chain through the derailleur to be sure you got it right).
+- Thread your chain around the rear cassette and through the derailleur cage.
+Be sure everything is riding on the tensioning cogs properly.
+Reference the photo you took earlier or another bike with a derailleur to be sure you got it right.

 - Run the chain towards the front of the bike around the crank spindle and through a front derailleur cage if you have one.
 Don’t actually place it on the front chain ring though, as this makes it harder to pull the two ends of the chain together to connect them.